 The average lifespan of an oil change on a truck is anywhere from 10,000 to 25,000 miles.
 How often you need to change the oil in your particular vehicle can depend on a few elements.

 At each stop along your route, you should always check the oil using the dipstick.
-If the dipstick shows the levels of oil in your engine are too low, it’s time to find a semi-truck oil change place near you.
+If the dipstick shows the engine oil levels are low, it’s time to find a semi-truck oil change place near you.
 Additionally, your truck may have oil sensor alerts that turn on when your truck is running low or when your oil is nearing the end of its lifespan.
-Whenever your oil sensor turns on check your levels as soon as possible.
+Whenever your oil sensor turns on, check your levels as soon as possible.

-Ensuring that your semi-truck receives oil changes at the proper intervals not only helps maintain your vehicle’s health, but can help avoid premature wear and tear on engine parts that may lead to unexpected breakdowns and time off the road.
+Ensuring that your semi-truck receives oil changes at the proper intervals not only helps maintain your vehicle’s health but can help avoid premature wear and tear on engine parts that may lead to unexpected breakdowns and time off the road.
 Routine oil changes are an investment in your truck’s future–the last thing that any truck driver, owner-operator, or fleet owner wants is to see their truck in the shop when there are jobs to be done.

 First, always ensure that you use an oil filter that meets your engine manufacturer’s specifications.
 Having your routine service done at a professional center, such as LubeZone Truck Lube Center, is an excellent way to make sure the right parts are used on your truck every time.
 As truck industry experts, our technicians and service representatives can match the correct parts to your engine.

 You may want to consider completing a full oil analysis.
 LubeZone Truck Lube Center is proud to offer this service, providing you with a comprehensive overview of your engine’s health.

-If you’re on the road, are about to begin or have just finished a trip, stop at the nearest LubeZone Truck Lube Center for your next semi-truck oil change.
+If you’re on the road, are about to begin, or have just finished a trip, stop at the nearest LubeZone for your next semi-truck oil change.
 We’ll get you in and out in just 30 to 40 minutes!

 LubeZone is the fastest growing dedicated semi-truck service in the United States with locations in Texas, California, Oklahoma and Georgia.
 Our preventative maintenance solutions are designed to get the professional driver back on the road FAST.